cdeutsch/MVC3-Boilerplate/README.markdown

 * Phil Haack's Enumeration Extensions - http://haacked.com/archive/2010/06/10/checking-for-empty-enumerations.aspx

 ## History ##

+### 5/13/2011 ###
+* Replaced SquishIt with Telerik since Telerik seems to have better compression and it's more AppHarbor friendly.

 ### 5/12/2011 ###
 * Changed CSS to not cause issues with plupload.